 Nigeria is NOT a member of the Hague Convention.
 Therefore, it is strongly recommended that prospective parents only work with a reputable adoption service provider with an established relationship with the Nigerian state’s social welfare office (usually named the Ministry of Women Affairs and Social Development).

 As each Nigerian state has unique adoption requirements and restrictions, prospective adoptive parents should be certain to understand the information pertinent to the state from which they are adopting.
 The USCIS offices strongly recommend that hopeful parents not attempt to process their adoption through local officials who may attempt to circumvent the legal process.

-In 2019, there were 116 children placed by Nigeria’s Ministry of Youth & Social Development in US homes.
+In 2019, there were 116 children placed by Nigeria’s Ministry of Youth & Social Development in US homes according to the Department of State’s Annual Report on Intercountry Adoption, FYE 2019.
 This represents a decline, much like other international adoption programs have experienced in recent years.